westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 # cat /lib/modules/`uname -r`/modules.builtin | grep sg
 kernel/drivers/scsi/sg.ko
 ```

-Since all disks in Linux are exposed as SCSI devices, including all ATA
+Because all disks in Linux are exposed as SCSI devices (including all ATA
-drives, these utilities can be used to manage both SCSI ZBC disks and SATA ZAC
+drives), these utilities can be used to manage both (1) SCSI ZBC disks and (2)
-disks.
-For SATA disks connected to SATA ports (e.g. an AHCI adapter), the
+SATA ZAC disks.
+For cases in which SATA disks are connected to SATA ports (e.g.
-kernel SCSI subsystem translates SCSI commands to ATA commands.
+an AHCI adapter), the kernel SCSI subsystem translates SCSI commands to ATA
+commands.

-*sg3_utils* includes three command line tools that are specific to ZBC disks.
+*sg3_utils* includes three command line tools that are specific to ZBC disks:

 <center>